The Mediation Process

 Please see our fees page here.

 The mediation process is carefully prepared and professionally guided from the outset.
-Ahead of the mediation day, our Lead Mediator, Nick Cheshire, will liaise with each participant to understand the issues and shape a process that best supports a productive mediation.
-Participants will have the opportunity to provide a statement of issues and any supporting documentation to assist the process.
+Ahead of the mediation day, our Lead Mediator, Nick Cheshire, will liaise with the parties to understand the issues and shape a process that best supports a productive mediation.
+Parties will have the opportunity to provide a statement of issues and any supporting documentation to assist the process.

 Harbour Mediation adheres to Civil Mediation Council (CMC) standards together with the European Code of Conduct for Mediation Providers.
 Our Complaints Procedure is available here.